zhu-zk/awesome-pets/README.md

 ### Tools and Primitives

 Cryptography-based techniques.
-If you are a beginner in cryptography, please checkout our [[crypto-for-beginners]](tutorials/crypto-beginner.md)
+If you are a beginner in cryptography, and wants to learn about the theory or applications of crypto, please also checkout our [[crypto-for-beginners]](tutorials/crypto-beginner.md) list.

 1. [Secure Multi-Party Computation (MPC)](papers/tools/mpc.md)  (Contributors: [@jamie-cui](https://www.github.com/jamie-cui))
 2. [Zero-Knowledge Proof (ZKP)](papers/tools/zkp.md) (Contributors: [@xfap](https://www.github.com/xfap))